kennixdev/applocale/README.md

 # Applocale

+Applocale is a Localization tool,
+It can generates localized file for ios, android or in json format
+The input resource can be 'google sheet' or 'xlsx' or 'csv'

 ## Installation

-Install it yourself as:
+**Option1: Install by command:**

     $ gem install applocale

+**Option2: by Gemfile:**

-Or add this line to your application's Gemfile:
+add this line to your application's Gemfile:

 ```ruby
 gem 'applocale'